amethyst/specs/docs/tutorials/src/08_join.md

     }
 }
 ```

-In this example we iterate over all entities with a position and a velocity
+In this example we iterate over all entities with a position and a velocity and
-and perform the calculation for the new position as usual.
+perform the calculation for the new position as usual.
+However, in case the entity
-However, in case the entity has a mass, we also calculate the current
-mass based on the velocity.
+has a mass, we also calculate the current mass based on the velocity.
 Thus, mass is an **optional** component here.

+WARNING: Do not have a join of only `MaybeJoin`s.
+Otherwise the join will iterate
+over every single index of the bitset.
+If you want a join with all `MaybeJoin`s,
+add an EntitiesRes to the join as well to bound the join to all entities that are alive.

 ## Excluding components